hwlim/BisKit-RNA/README.md

 chmod -R 755 ~/BisKit_CCHMC
 ```

 Set PATH to the BisKit directory in **.bash_profile** to have access to it in any directory for ease of use in the future, and define a temporary directory as well for use by BisKit during analysis.
+For this tutorial (working on the cluster at CCHMC), TMPDIR will be set as the user's scratch directory on the cluster.
 ```bash
 echo 'export BISKIT_PATH=~/BisKit_CCHMC' >>~/.bash_profile
 echo 'export PATH=$PATH:${BISKIT_PATH}/Scripts' >>~/.bash_profile